top of page

 When heading back towards the stern section, one of the two hallways features the ship's onboard shop.
 It is operated by Hellenic Travel Shops, as it is the case with all ships owned by Blue Star Ferries.

-The ship's kid's corner area, which is decorated with advertisements from telephone service company Vodafone, a longtime partner of Attica Group.
+The ship's kid's corner area, which is decorated with advertisements from the telephone service company Vodafone, which is a longtime partner of Attica Group.
 Apologies for the poor quality of this picture.

 The other side of the Economy Class Lounge area, which has a circular wall featuring a goldfish under water.
 The BLUE STAR DELOS is known to have green frogs in her respective area.